 To err is human—and because order fulfillment includes a handful of manual processes, mistakes will inevitably crop up and cause dips in your order accuracy.

 But with the right systems and tools, you can raise your order accuracy to keep pace with customer demand.

 Not sure where to start?
 Look no further—we’ve created a roadmap to help you understand and improve order accuracy (all while delighting your customers).

 Order accuracy is the percentage of all orders that are correctly fulfilled and reach their destination without any problems.

-A high order accuracy rate means most of your customers received exactly what they ordered, and their products arrived in good condition (read: not damaged).
+A high order accuracy rate means most of your customers are satisfied, received exactly what they ordered, and their products arrived in good condition (read: not damaged).

 In contrast, a low order accuracy rate shows there are a lot of human errors in your order fulfillment process (meaning customers aren’t getting the right items).